 The researchers found that ongoing MP exposure decreased beneficial gut bacteria and increased pathogenic species, as well as their production of potentially harmful metabolites that are associated with gut dysregulation.
 These metabolites did not significantly disrupt the cultured gut lining, but the healthy adult microbiota samples used in this study may differ from individuals with underlying GI disorders, or those who are more vulnerable to MP exposure, such as infants.13,14 For example, other researchers have found a correlation between inflammatory bowel disease severity and fecal MP concentrations.15

-According to Ian Carroll, a molecular microbiologist and assistant professor in the Department of Nutrition at the University of North Carolina, the intestinal microbiota is central to health.
+According to Ian Carroll, a molecular microbiologist and assistant professor in the Department of Nutrition at the University of North Carolina who was not involved with the study, the intestinal microbiota is central to health.
 Any environmental or lifestyle factor that shifts the balance of the gut microbiota towards pathogenic species can trigger or exacerbate disease and is, therefore, an important consideration.
 “You have to think about it in the context of disease.
 Studies like this are great starting points—they’re cross sectional, and will tell you what has happened, but what is the consequence?
 Does [exposure] cause subsequent disease?
 We don't know the mechanisms and a lot more research needs to be done,” said Carroll.

 As researchers continue to track the ebb and flow of gut microbial communities, the flotsam of marine plastic waste imbeds itself further into environmental niches and the food chain.
 In the end, human GI jetsam may hold the key to unravelling how MP exposure shapes digestive ecosystems and overall health.